travelgateX/documentation-site/content/hotel-x/howtos/quickstart/basicconcepts/supplier-access-client-context.md

 +++
-title = "Hotel-X Supplier, Access, Client and Context" pagetitle = "Supplier, Access, Client and Context" description = "Learn about entities used in HotelX" icon = "fa-exchange"
+title = "Supplier, Access, Client and Context" pagetitle = "Supplier, Access, Client and Context" description = "Learn about entities used in HotelX" icon = "fa-exchange"